 There’s also a museum exploring the castle’s history and in the summer, classical music concerts in the courtyard.

-As for Palma de Mallorca beaches, if you want to feel the sand on your feet or dip a toe (or more), in the Mediterranean, the city’s small crescent-shaped beach at Portixol is ideal.
+As for Palma de Mallorca beaches, if you want to feel the sand on your feet or take a dip in the Mediterranean, the city’s small crescent-shaped beach at Portixol is ideal.

 For art fans, if you’re in town for a day, or even two, it’s worth heading out west of Palma to the Fundació Pilar i Joan Miró – the studio where Catalan surrealist painter and sculptor Miró lived.
 It’ll take you about half an hour each way by bus from the city centre or about ten minutes in a taxi.
 The Sightseeing Bus also stops there.